cybernetics/JTemplate/README.md

 The first argument specifies the URL of the template document (generally as a resource on the application's classpath).
 The second argument represents the optional base name of the resource bundle that will be used to resolve resource references.

-Values can be added to the template context using the following method, which returns a map whose values represent context entries:
+Values can be added to the template context using the following method, which returns a map representing the context entries:

     public Map<String, Object> getContext() { ... }